GoogleChromeLabs/tooling.report/README.md

 # What is tooling.report?

-It's a quick way to determine the best build tool for your next project, **or** if tooling migration is worth it, **or** how to adopt a tool's best practice into your existing configuration and code base.
+It's a quick way to determine the best build tool for your next web project, **or** if tooling migration is worth it, **or** how to adopt a tool's best practice into your existing configuration and code base.

 # To get set up